It all starts as long coils of steel wire. The basic process is:

 From Discovery and Science Channel’s How It’s Made ,the video below is a fascinating look at how needles are made and explains the process much better than I can.

 You can of course, buy pins specially designed for quilting and I prefer the type that have a flat head.
-The Tech-P are great for quilters:

 - easy to see colors